Krisha149/Memory-Game/README.md

 # Memory-Game
-memory game in java with unicode color using xampp
+memory game in java with unicode color text (using xampp data server and create table is mandatory)